Top 5 Snorkeling Spots on the Dalmatian Coast (Quick Guide for Boat Holiday-Makers)

 • Elafiti Islands: Explore the varied coves of these islands, from sheltered beginner spots to captivating underwater caves.

 Ready to pair some extreme downtime with even more extreme downtime?
-And discover the underwater treasures of Croatia while you’re at it?
+And discover the underwater treasures of Croatia – treasures you won’t easily find in your trusted Eastern Adriatics pilot book – while you’re at it?
 Keep reading for detailed descriptions, tips, and everything you need to plan your ultimate snorkeling adventure.

 Cape Kamenjak (Premantura, Istria)